b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sco(s)
 ```

-The `dsts.cdf` gives me left side of the curve (height $\le$ 181).
+The `dsts.cdf` gives me left side of the curve (the area under the curve for height $\le$ 181).
 So in order to get those that are higher than me I subtract it from 1.
 It seems that under those assumptions roughly 10% of men in Poland are taller than me (approx. 1 out of 10 men that I encounter is taller than me).
-Alternatively I could have used [dsts.ccdf](https://juliastats.org/Distributions.jl/stable/univariate/#Distributions.ccdf-Tuple{UnivariateDistribution,%20Real}) function which under the hood does just that.
+I could also say: "the probability that a randomly chosen man from that population is higher than me is ≈0.1 or ≈10%.
+Alternatively I could have used [dsts.ccdf](https://juliastats.org/Distributions.jl/stable/univariate/#Distributions.ccdf-Tuple{UnivariateDistribution,%20Real}) function which under the hood does `1 - dsts.cdf(distribution, xCutoffPoint)`.

 OK, and how many men in Poland are exactly as tall as I am?
 In general that is the job for
-`dsts.pdf` (`pdf` stands for [probablity density function](https://en.wikipedia.org/wiki/Probability_density_function), see [the docs for Distributions.pdf](https://juliastats.org/Distributions.jl/stable/univariate/#Distributions.pdf-Tuple{UnivariateDistribution,%20Real})).
+`dsts.pdf` (`pdf` stands for [probability density function](https://en.wikipedia.org/wiki/Probability_density_function), see [the docs for dsts.pdf](https://juliastats.org/Distributions.jl/stable/univariate/#Distributions.pdf-Tuple{UnivariateDistribution,%20Real})).
 It works pretty well for discrete distributions (we talked about them at the beginning of this sub-chapter).
 For instance theoretical probability of getting 12 while rolling two six-sided dice is

 ```jl
 s = """